What's the problem?

 \( \color{#a585ff}A_{\color{#ff7a7a}3} \color{#737373}= \frac{ \color{#e3a0cd}1 \color{#737373}+ \color{#e7d9b6}\frac{\sqrt{5}}{2}\color{#737373}+ \color{#adff7a}\sqrt{2}}{\color{#ff7a7a} 3} \color{#737373}= \frac{ \color{#e3a0cd}1 \color{#737373}+ \color{#e7d9b6}1.118.. \color{#737373}+ \color{#adff7a} 1.414..}{\color{#ff7a7a} 3} = \color{#ffffff} 1.1773..\)

-CE is square root of 5 divided by 2 by Pythagoras theorem.
+CE is square root of 5 divided by 2 by the Pythagorean theorem.

 Can you see it?